JuliaEarth/GeoStats.jl/docs/src/declustering.md

 </p>
 ```

-The following statistics have geospatial semantics:
+We provide the following declustered statistics:

 ```@docs
 mean(::AbstractGeoTable, ::Any)